martyjs/marty/docs/docs/actionCreators.md

 Dispatches an action payload.
 Any [action handlers](/docs/stores.html#handleAction) will be invoked with the given action handlers.

 Returns <code>Action</code>.
 You can rollback an action by calling <code>action.rollback()</code>.

-<h3 id="getActionType">getActionType(functionName)</h3>

-Returns the action type for a given function name.
-The default implementation will camelize, underscore and upper case the function name (fooBarBaz becomes "FOO\_BAR_BAZ").
-To implement your own naming strategy you can re-implement this function.

 <h2 id="server-action-creators">Server Action Creators</h2>